Thejas027/JavaScript/README.md

 Starbucks Landing Page project demonstrates the creation of a captivating landing page for a Starbucks website using HTML, CSS, and JavaScript.

 Feel free to dive in, explore, and have fun with these projects! ✨

-Click on the project titles above to navigate to their corresponding folders.